GM-Script-Writer-62850/max7219_8digit/README.rst

 Manual for ``write_digits_reverse``:
   This takes 2 parameters, the 1st is the value to set, this can be a number, string, or list.
-  The second is the start position (defaults to 0) This has a performance hit when the data type is not a list!
+  The second is the optional start position (defaults to 0) This has a performance hit when the data type is not a list!
   See source code for more info.

 Manual for ``write_all_digits``:
-  This takes 2 parameters, the 1st is the value to set (number, string, or list) and the second is a boolean indicting if the order needs to be reversed, defaults to False.
+  This takes 2 parameters, the 1st is the value to set (number, string, or list) and the optional second is a boolean indicting if the order needs to be reversed, defaults to False.
 This will pad values to the left with 0 for a list or space otherwise.
 For example with a list of ``[13,1,4]`` would become ``[0,0,0,0,0,13,1,4]`` and a string ``12345`` would become ``   12345``, this is decimal point safe.